Vedda: Rituals

 Vedda marriage is a simple ceremony.
 It consists of the bride tying a bark rope (Diya lanuva) that she has twisted, around the waist of the groom.
 This symbolizes the bride's acceptance of the man as her mate and life partner.
 Although endogamous marriage between cross-cousins was the norm until recently, this has changed significantly, with Vedda women even contracting marriages with their Sinhalese and Moor neighbors.

 In Vedda society, women are in many respects men's equals.
 They are entitled to similar inheritance.
 Monogamy is the general rule, though a widow would frequently marry her husband's brother as a means of support and consolation (levirate marriage).
 They also do not practice a caste system.

 Death, too, is a simple affair without ostentatious funeral ceremonies where the corpse of the deceased is promptly buried.

 Burial

-Since the opening of colonization schemes, Vedda burials changed when they dug graves of 4–5 ft deep and wrapped the body wrapped cloth and covered it with leaves and earth.
+Since the opening of colonization schemes, Vedda burials changed when they dug graves of 4–5 ft deep, wrapped the body in cloth and covered it with leaves and earth.
 The Veddas also laid the body between the scooped out trunks of the gadumba tree (Trema orientalis) before they buried it.
 At the head of the grave were kept three open coconuts and a small bundle of wood, while at its foot were kept an opened coconut and an untouched coconut.
 Certain cactus species (pathok, Opuntia dillenii or O. stricta) were planted at the head, the middle and the foot.
 Personal possessions like the bow and arrow, betel pouch, were also buried.
 This practice varied by community.
 The contents of the betel pouch of the deceased were eaten after his death.